Whose idea was it?

 So we thought we’d shed some light on the recent, but relatively short, history of the project below…

-We probably weren’t the first to notice the disused railway line and the potential of the 8 roads and 7 bridges it crosses.
 We’ve been interested in the possibility of a Camden Highline for a while.
-In 2008 we repainted the existing North London Line bridge owned by Network Rail that the Highline would use.
+In 2008 we repainted the existing Camden Road bridge owned by Network Rail that the Highline would use.
 And in 2014 we carried out a series of pop up art installations that asked artists and designers to explore the possibility of installing a green high line above the busy Camden streets — using the High Line in New York as a reference.

 But, the prompt we needed to start seriously pursuing the project originated from a series of blogs written by Oliver O’Brien, an Urbanist and Geographer at University College London.
-Some readers will already know that the original blog Oliver wrote about the Camden highline was picked up and promoted by the Kentishtowner, who ran a subsequent cover story in November 2015.
+Some readers will already know that the original blog Oliver wrote about the Camden Highline was picked up and promoted by the Kentishtowner, who ran a subsequent cover story in May 2016.

-Anyway, we caught up with Oliver, to walk the route and ask him a few questions about the Camden Highline.
+Anyway, we (Head of Project, Adam Richards) caught up with Oliver, to walk the route and ask him a few questions about the Camden Highline.
 And we started off by asking him what inspired him to write about 12 potential Highline locations in London?

 OO: “There have been all sorts of indeterminate competitions to find the next High Line in London.
 And I saw a competition which included a tunnel as the winner, and made me think that someone ought to do it properly — so I did it myself.
 I looked at 12 possible High Line locations across London, including the Camden Highline, which I think is by far the best.”